StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 Reading and writing a device is done just like any other file using read() and write().
 Operations on devices can be either synchronous or asynchronous.
 If they are synchronous, they can be blocking or non-blocking.

-Synchronous means a call to read() or write() will not return until the operation is complete.
+- Asynchronous: returns immediately and read/write happens in the background
+- Synchronous: returns when complete
+  - Blocking: complete when data has been read (at least 1 byte) or written
+  - Non-blocking: complete when data has been read or written or when do data is available to be read or written

 The file descriptor (when opened) determines whether calls to read() and write() are blocking or non-blocking.

-A non-blocking call will return immediately if no data is available (that is it won't block for an indefinite amount of time, but it will block for a determinate amount of time when reading/writing).
+A non-blocking call will return immediately if no data is available.
 For example, if you read() the UART and the UART has no data, the function returns right away.
 A blocking call will wait until data becomes available.

 ````c
 #include <unistd.h>